hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 🧠 Q6.
 How can recipients update only their own record?
 <details>
 <summary>Click to reveal the answer</summary>
-Use application-mediated updates and/or Row-Level Security (RLS): policies that allow UPDATE only on the row where subscriber_id = current_app_user_id().
+Use application-mediated updates and/or Row-Level Security (RLS).
 Avoid granting broad table UPDATE to end-user roles.

+RLS (Row-Level Security) is a mechanism to enforce access policies at the row level within a table.
+RLS will be covered later on.
 </details>